 Moderated by Clara Cabrera SLA NY, Program Events Coordinator.

 Please register for this event.
-We will email you event details the day before.
+We will email you the webinar details the day before.